-Our Board of Directors held five meetings during 2019, and each director attended all Board meetings, as well as all meetings of committees of the Board on which they served and the annual meeting of stockholders, except Mr. G. Larry Owens did not attend the annual meeting of stockholders.
+Our Board of Directors held six meetings during 2020, and each director attended all Board meetings, as well as all meetings of committees of the Board on which they served and the annual meeting of stockholders, which was held virtually last year.
 The Board of Directors has established an Audit Committee, a Compensation Committee and a Nominating/Corporate Governance Committee.
 Our Board of Directors adopted a policy that all directors are expected to attend our annual meeting of stockholders and we generally schedule a meeting of the Board on the same day as our annual meeting of stockholders in order to facilitate attendance of all directors at the annual meeting.